swang01/final/README.md

 Friday 1/10: Work with the shared file (source file of passage) should be about done.
 If work on networking hasn’t started, start.

 Monday 1/13: Multiple computers should be able to race simultaneously.
-Work out kinks in shared memory to make sure racing can occur in real time.
+Work out kinks to make sure racing can occur in real time.

 Wednesday 1/15: Project should be done, last-minute debugging and adding addition features if possible